Welcome to Sheffield: Top 10 facts about your new city

 Arthur Conan Doyle, the creator of Sherlock Holmes, worked as a doctor’s assistant in Sheffield in 1878.
 He supposedly took some inspiration from his time living in the area to write one of the most famous stories ever written, The Hound of the Baskervilles.

 Sheffield was once home to the National Centre for Popular Music, which was located in the avant-garde building which is now home to the Students’ Union!
-We’ve got lots of fun and exciting virtual events planned from September, so make sure you visit our website to find out what’s on!
+We’ve got lots of fun and exciting virtual events planned for September, so make sure you visit our website to find out what’s on!

-Due to COVID-19, some of the places mentioned are currently offering a socially distanced or virtual service, or closed until further notice.
+Due to COVID-19, some of the places mentioned are currently offering a socially distanced or virtual service or closed until further notice.
 Make sure you check online to find out what socially distanced or virtual events you can get involved in around Sheffield, including at your Students’ Union hallamstudentsunion.com/whatson